jisanos/PCstoreDB/README.md

-A computer store build with JavaFX and SQLite.
+A computer store built with JavaFX and SQLite.